 Other major contaminant sources are mostly related to storm water runoff.
 Storm water from streets and rooftops of urban and suburban areas carries bacteria-laden trash, pet waste, and other pollutants.
 In rural areas, agricultural operations can contribute bacteria from animal manure and processing by-products, drugs and chemicals added to feed, sediment, and fertilizer.
 Beach areas with resident populations of geese and ducks can show elevated bacteria levels.
 The pace and methods in which land is developed and used can cause bacteria problems in local waterways.

-Algae blooms can be harmful, depending on the type.
-Algae makes up the base of the aquatic food chain, and is essential for healthy waters.
-When algae grows very rapidly it forms a “bloom” that rises in the water column to form a bright green sheet on the surface.
-Some algae can be harmful, causing sickness in humans.
+Algae makes up the base of the aquatic food chain and is essential for healthy waters.
+However, when it grows very rapidly it forms a “bloom” that rises in the water column to form a bright green sheet on the surface and may be harmful, causing sickness in humans.
 For more on harmful blue-green algae blooms, visit Maryland Department of the Natural Resources Eyes on the Bay.

 In addition to bacteria, traces of many other substances can be found in our waters.
 The thousands of chemicals in medicines and drugs, personal care products, residential cleaners and pesticides can show up in river water.
 Some of these substances are known or thought to be endocrine disruption compounds that can interfere with hormonal systems in humans and in the creatures that call the river home.
 The concentrations may register in the parts-per-billion, and while they may not individually affect an person, the mixture of compounds found in the water has not been studied.
 Unlike bacterial infections, any possible effects would likely be from chronic (long-term) exposure.